 Mike Mazur – Head of School

 These experiences have led Mike to lecture on the role of theatre in society at both The Sondheim Symposium in New Jersey (where he met Stephen Sondheim) and the International Conference on Fine and Performing Arts in Athens, Greece.
-He shares his experiences with the talented youth of North Texas and empowers them to use the performing arts as a tool to build the self-confidence needed to succeed in any career path they choose.
+He shares his experiences with the talented youth of the NTPA Academy and empowers them to use the performing arts as a tool to build the self-confidence needed to succeed in any career path they choose.

 Cheryl Greif – Assistant Head of School